lmhale99/atomman/README.rst

 1. Allows for efficient and fast calculations on millions of atoms, each with many freely defined per-atom properties.

-2. Create dislocation monopoles and evaluate them with differential displacement and Nye tensor plots.

-3. Generate point defects.
+2. Built-in tools for generating and analyzing crystalline defects, such as point defects, stacking faults, and dislocations.

 4. Call LAMMPS directly from Python and instantly retrieve the resulting data or LAMMPS error statement.

-5. Easily convert systems to/from the other Python atomic environments of ASE and PyMatGen.
+5. Easily convert systems to/from the other Python atomic representations, such as ase.Atoms and pymatgen.Structure.

-6. Can create systems based on CIF crystal structure files, and LAMMPS atom and dump files.
+6. Can read and dump crystal structure information from a number of formats, such as LAMMPS data and dump files, and POSCAR.

 7. Built-in unit conversions.

 Installation
 ------------

 As of version 1.2, the atomman package is Python 2/3 compatible.
-It makes heavy use of numpy, so it's easiest to download a Python environment like Anaconda.

 The latest release can be installed using pip::

     pip install atomman

-This pip command should install atomman and any other required packages, but occasionally a requirement may have to be installed separately.
-The list of required packages are given below.
+For Windows users, it is recommended to use an Anaconda distribution and use conda to install numpy, scipy, matplotlib, pandas and cython prior to installing atomman.

 Alternatively, all code and documentation can be downloaded from GitHub.